 The worldwide and far-reaching internet has brought a lot of new positive inventions with it.
-As the internet has become an integrated part of our daily lives, we’ve discovered how distance and borders slowly has been erased in the sand and people of the world have never been closer to each other.
-Once upon a time, we used pigeons, horsebacks and long travels at sea to deliver a message from point A to pint B. Now, we are able to - with just a few click, to send virtual kisses within seconds.
+As the internet has become an integrated part of our daily lives, we’ve discovered how distance and borders slowly have been erased in the sand and people of the world have never been closer to each other.
+Once upon a time, we used pigeons, horsebacks, and long travels at sea to deliver a message from point A to point B. Now, we can - with just a few clicks, send virtual kisses within seconds.

 But as it is with open public spaces, a large group of people, can attract dishonest con artists in hopes of exploiting the situation - and the internet is no exception.

-Even though the Lovla moderation team is on the spot when is comes to daily defence, to prevent scammers from getting success on Lovla, some of our members catch them before we do.
-In such cases, we ask members to report to us right away.
+Even though our own security team reviews all new profiles to prevent any scammers from getting success on Lovla, there are few cases where our members may encounter them before we do.
+In such cases, we ask members to report the situation to us immediately.

 If you’re ever in doubt what red flag to look for, keep reading; We’ve gathered 5 signs, that could indicate a warning: